Skip to main content

 How a crown case usually moves forward

 The useful part here is separating diagnosis, preparation, fabrication, and final delivery.
-That makes it easier to understand whether this looks more like recementation, a more conservative restoration, a new crown in two same-day appointments or over separate days, or a tooth that first needs another step.
+That makes it easier to understand whether this looks more like recementation, a more conservative restoration, a new crown over separate visits, selected same-day external-lab coordination after exam, or a tooth that first needs another step.

 1. 1) Tell us what is going on